Bayview Village Shopping Centre

 Bayview Village Shopping Centre is a shopping mall in Toronto, Ontario, Canada.
-The 440000 sqft shopping mall is located at the northeast corner of Bayview Avenue and Sheppard Avenue.
+The 440000 sqft shopping mall is located at the northeast corner of Bayview Avenue and Sheppard Avenue in the former city of North York.
 It has a total of 110 stores, the anchor stores being Loblaws, Shoppers Drug Mart and LCBO.

 History

 Bayview Village was built in the 1960s as an open-air mall.
 It was one of the numerous post-World War II small neighbourhood community malls that were built in the inner suburbs of Toronto where residential neighbourhoods were growing.
 All of these community plazas were strip malls with one or two anchors.

 By the 1990s, shopping trends changed to power centres anchored by big-box stores, and many of these community malls, such as Honeydale Mall in the Etobicoke area of Toronto, declined during this time.
 However, Bayview Village Mall stayed competitive as its owners frequently overhauled the property to keep up with current trends.
 To distinguish itself from larger shopping centres, the owners of Bayview Village gentrified and sought out high-end independent boutiques not available in larger malls.
 Bayview Village Mall was the host of the first GAP store in Canada.